smithdj/smithdj.github.io/about.md

 ### About

 I'm an empirical researcher aiming to use social science for social impact.
-My primary interest is in the application of quantitative methods, formal models, and political economy to puzzles in international politics, sports, public health, and medicine.
+My primary interest is in the application of quantitative methods, formal models, and political economy to puzzles in international politics, sports, public health, and clinical health.

 A repository of my work can be found [here](./#publications).
 You'll find a list of my [publications](./publications), [presentations](./presentations), and [ongoing projects](./ongoing), with links to the articles, analysis, or code, where possible.